-- 1.1 This appendix has been added to the school safeguarding policy following the period of partial closure between January 5th 2021 and March 8th 2021.
-From the 8th March 2021 all children are expected to attend school. - 1.2 This appendix has been added to provide all stakeholders with additional information about the school's safeguarding and child protection arrangements from the 8th March 2021.
+- 1.1 This appendix has been added to the school safeguarding policy following the disruption to learning from the Covid pandemic. - 1.2 This appendix has been added to provide all stakeholders with additional information about the school's safeguarding and child protection arrangements from the 1st October 2022.